lucknerjb/admin-framework/README.md

 This bundle provides an admin framework for Laravel 3.

+**This bundle is still under active development and is not yet suitable for production use straight away.
+Developers making improvements for this bundle please contribute to the Github repository, if you can.
+Thanks!**

 It does not provide any ready-to-use component.
 Any bundle or application using the admin framework needs to provide its own admin pages.
 Using the admin framework's pluggable interface, those pages